13pgeiser/debian_chromebook_XE303C12/Readme.rst

  * Clone the repository: *git clone https://github.com/13pgeiser/debian_chromebook_XE303C12.git*
  * Jump in the folder: *cd debian_chromebook_XE303C12*
  * Call make: *make* and wait a while depending on your machine...

+alternatively, instead of calling *make*, you can call *./scripts/docker_build.sh trixie* or *./scripts/docker_build.sh bookworm* to force a particular release of debian.

 Have fun!